 In the same year, TEVET delivered a consignment of tools as a gesture of good will.

 Fr.
 Clement Mulenga was installed as the new Rector for the centre in May 2005.
 Fr Mulenga, now Bishop of Kabwe Diocese, is the first Zambian Salesian Priest.
 Bishop Clement Mulenga is the second Zambian Salesian.
 He comes after Bro.
 Sylvester Makumba, who is a Coadjutor Brother.

-On 9th July, the bishop of Ndola, His Grace the Rite Reverend Bishop Noel Charles Oregan, ordained four Diocesans Brothers and the Salesian Confreres took centre stage in organising the ordination.
+On 9th July, the bishop of Ndola, His Grace the Rite Reverend Bishop Noel Charles Oregan, ordained four Diocesan Brothers and, the Salesian Confreres took centre stage in organising the ordination.

 In the same month, Konkola Copper Mines (KCM), sponsored a Tailoring Course for widows from Chingola and Chililabombwe.
-This was for the widowed wives of former KCM Miners.
+This was for the widowed wives of deceased KCM Miners.

 In 2006, Fr.
 Kabiti from Mpika Diocese visited the centre.
 He was touched by the Salesian presence in the young people at the centre.